AdobeDocs/marketo.fr-FR/help/marketo/product-docs/demand-generation/facebook/publish-landing-pages-to-facebook.md

    ![](assets/image2015-4-22-16-3a53-3a46.png)

-1. Sélectionner **Publication sur Facebook** à partir des actions de page d’entrée.
+1. Sélectionnez **Publish to Facebook** dans Actions de page d’entrée.

    ![](assets/image2015-4-22-16-3a54-3a55.png)